Immunity and Pseudorandomness of Context-Free Languages

-Apart from the standard $\CC$-immunity, we turn our attention to p-dense languages that lack only p-dense regular subsets.
-Such languages are referred to as $\CC$-primeimmune.
-More generally, for a language family $\CC$, we say a language $L$ over $\Sigma$ is {\em $\CC$-primeimmune} if (1) $L$ is p-dense and (2) $L$ has no p-dense subset in $\CC$, and a language family $\DD$ is {\em $\CC$-primeimmune} if there exists a $\CC$-primeimmune language in $\DD$.
-This definition immediately yields the following self-exclusion property: $\CC$ cannot be $\CC$-primeimmune.
+Apart from the $\reg$-immunity, we turn our attention to p-dense languages that lack only p-dense regular subsets.
+Such languages are referred to as $\reg$-primeimmune.
+More generally, for a language family $\CC$, we say that a language $L$ over $\Sigma$ is {\em $\CC$-primeimmune} if (1) $L$ is p-dense and (2) $L$ has no p-dense subset in $\CC$.
+A language family $\DD$ is {\em $\CC$-primeimmune} if there exists a $\CC$-primeimmune language in $\DD$.
+This definition immediately yields, similar to the $\CC$-immunity, the self-exclusion property: $\CC$ cannot be $\CC$-primeimmune.

-An obvious relationship holds between p-dense $\reg$-immunity and $\reg$-primeimmunity.
-If $L$ is p-dense but not $\reg$-primeimmune, then $L$ contains a p-dense regular subset $A$.
+The following obvious relationship holds between p-dense $\reg$-immunity and $\reg$-primeimmunity.
+If a language $L$ is p-dense but not $\reg$-primeimmune, then $L$ contains a p-dense regular subset, say, $A$.
 By the definition of p-denseness, $A$ should be infinite and thus $L$ must not be $\reg$-immune.
 The next lemma therefore follows.

 \begin{lemma} Let $L$ be any language over an alphabet $\Sigma$ with $|\Sigma|\geq2$.
 If $L$ is p-dense $\reg$-immune, then $L$ is $\reg$-primeimmune. \end{lemma}